benjamineruvieru/kicksciti/README.md

 ### Why the Change?

 Kicks Citi being my first react native project, had alot of problems.
-I've decided to embark on a significant overhaul of our React Native app.
+I've decided to embark on a significant overhaul of this project.
 This decision stems from my commitment to providing a more robust, maintainable, and scalable application that can better meet the evolving needs of our users.

 ### Background:

 This project was initially my first venture into React Native development.
 As I've gained experience and insights, I've recognized opportunities for improvement.
-To ensure I deliver the best possible app, I've made the decision to start afresh and apply the lessons learned through out my years to building a worth project.
+To ensure I deliver the best possible app, I've made the decision to start afresh and apply the lessons learned through out my years to building a worthy project.

 ### What's Changing?